Jennifer Lopez Wore Actual $100 Bills On Her Nails At The Billboard Music Awards

 Bustle also reports that JLo’s impressive $100 manicure was in fact made from real bills.

-Benajmin then shared more photos of Jennifer wearing the nail set at the 2017 Billboard Music Awards while holding on to her clutch bag and following her performance, as well as a video of the star showing off her unique manicure.
+Bachik then shared more photos of Jennifer wearing the nail set at the 2017 Billboard Music Awards while holding on to her clutch bag and following her performance, as well as a video of the star showing off her unique manicure.

 “Yo Quiero #Dinero,” he wrote alongside the photo, which featured JLo proudly revealing her nails while her hands were also adorned with several stunning gold diamond rings.
 “About last night @jlo #jlonails #nailsbytombachik.”